modelscope/3D-Speaker/README.md

 # License

-SpokenNLP is released under the [Apache License 2.0](LICENSE).
+3D-Speaker is released under the [Apache License 2.0](LICENSE).
 This project contains various third-party components under other open source licenses.